stfc/PSyclone/doc/developer_guide/module_manager.rst

 .. testsetup::

-    # Define SOURCE_FILE to point to an existing gocean 1.0 file.
-    SOURCE_FILE = ("../../src/psyclone/tests/test_files/"
-        "gocean1p0/test11_different_iterates_over_one_invoke.f90")
+    import os
+    from psyclone.parse import ModuleManager

+.. _module_manager:

 Module Manager
 ##############

-PSyclone uses a `ModuleManager` to handle searching for files containing Fortran modules.
+PSyclone uses a ``ModuleManager`` to handle searching for files containing Fortran modules.
 This object acts as the top-level interface to the code making up a program.
 It may be used to obtain the PSyIR for each Container (Fortran module) in a code.
-It is used by the Container import interface and the PSyclone Kernel Extractor.
+It is used by the Container import interface and the :ref:`psyke`.
 For the latter it is used to discover all of the source files required to make a standalone driver.

+The :ref_guide:`ModuleManager psyclone.parse.html#psyclone.parse.ModuleManager`
+is a singleton which must be obtained via `ModuleManager.get()`.
+Having obtained the instance, it may be used to search for a particular module via the `get_module_info` method:

-.. autoclass:: psyclone.parse.ModuleManager
+.. automethod:: psyclone.parse.ModuleManager.get_module_info
-    :members:

 Any PSyclone command line option ``-d`` (see :ref:`psyclone_command`) will be added to the ``ModuleManager`` as recursive search paths.
-The ``ModuleManager`` is a singleton and it can be queried for information about any module.
-It internally uses caching to avoid repeatedly searching directories, and it will only access search paths as required.
-For example, if the first search path will be sufficient to find all modules during the lifetime of the module manager, no other search path will ever be accessed.
+Internally, the ``ModuleManager`` uses caching to avoid repeatedly searching directories, and it will only access search paths as required.
+For example, if it should happen that the first search path is sufficient to find all modules during the lifetime of the module manager, no other search path will ever be accessed.
 The caching also implies that the ModuleManager will *not* detect any new files created during its lifetime.

-The ``ModuleManager`` also provides a static function that will sort a list of module dependencies, so that compiling the modules in this order (or adding them in this order to a file) will allow compilation, i.e. any module will only depend on previously defined modules.
+Rather than rely on any particular naming convention to identify which Fortran source file contains a given module, a measure of the 'similarity' of the target module name and the base name (i.e. the filename stripped of any path and suffix) of any source file is used to identify likely candidates.
+The standard Python ``difflib.SequenceMatcher.ratio`` method is used to obtain the similarity score.
+If the score is above a certain threshold (currently set to 0.7 in the ``ModuleManager`` class) then the file is read, its contents cached within a :ref_guide:`FileInfo psyclone.parse.html#psyclone.parse.FileInfo` object, and a regular expression used to determine whether or not it does contain the target module.
+This approach has been designed to minimise IO activity since this could get very costly on the types of shared filesystem common on HPC resources.
+The use of a ``FileInfo`` object also facilitates the decoupling of the concept of a file from that of a module since the former can contain more than one of the latter.

-The ``ModuleManager`` will return a ``ModuleInfo`` object to make information about a module available:
+The ``ModuleManager`` will return a :ref_guide:`ModuleInfo psyclone.parse.html#psyclone.parse.ModuleInfo` object to make information about a module available.

-.. autoclass:: psyclone.parse.ModuleInfo
-    :members:

-Similar to the ``ModuleManager``, a ``ModuleInfo`` object will heavily rely on caching to avoid repeatedly reading a source file or parsing it.
+Similar to the ``ModuleManager``, a ``ModuleInfo`` object relies heavily on caching to avoid repeatedly reading a source file or parsing it.
 The side effect is that changes to a source file during the lifetime of the ``ModuleManager`` will not be reflected in its information.

-At this stage, the ``ModuleInfo`` can be used to get the original source code of a module as string and to query a module about modules and symbols it depends on.
-It uses the fparser parse tree to detect this information (which means it can handle files that are not supported by PSyIR, e.g. files with preprocessor directives).
+The ``ModuleManager`` also provides a static function that will sort a list of module dependencies, so that compiling the modules in this order (or adding them in this order to a file) will allow compilation, i.e. any module will only depend on previously defined modules:

+.. automethod:: psyclone.parse.ModuleManager.sort_modules

+Once a ``ModuleInfo`` has been obtained, its primary role is to provide access to the PSyIR of the ``Container`` representing the module:

+.. automethod:: psyclone.parse.ModuleInfo.get_psyir

+However, it also provides methods (``get_used_modules``, ``get_used_symbols_from_modules``) for interrogating the parse tree which can be useful if it is not possible to represent this in PSyIR.

 An example usage of the ``ModuleManager`` and ``ModuleInfo`` objects, which prints the filenames of all modules used in ``tl_testkern_mod``: